fxgst/azle-react/README.md

 ## 💡 Tips and Tricks

+- If you get errors accessing the canister URLs developing remotely, try running `./canister_urls.py` to get the correct URLs.

+- Run `npm run dev` to see the frontend update live as you make changes.

 - If you get an error "You installed esbuild for another platform than the one you're currently using.", remove the `node_modules` folder and run `npm install` again.

-- If you get errors accessing the URLs developing remotely, try running `./canister_urls.py` to get the correct URLs.